Master Tour Peter Paul Rubens: the genius of Antwerp

 The gigantic Enthroned Madonna Adored by Saints originally hung in this St Augustine church.
 Now you find above all other Flemish Masters there.
 Thanks to sublime copies, you can get a taste of their works in the original place.

 Nicolaas Rockox, mayor of the city and personal friend of Rubens, was the neighbour of Frans Snijders, painter of animals and still lifes, for 20 years.
-Their adjoining homes now form a wonderful museum: the Snijders & Rockox House.
+Their adjoining homes now form a wonderful museum: the Snijders&Rockox House.
 For this residence, Rubens created numerous works, which were gifted after the mayor’s death.
 Today, Christ on the cross and Mary in adoration before the sleeping Jesus child have returned, so you can admire these works in their original places.

 St Anthony’s Church

 With a small diversion, you reach St Anthony’s Church.
 This neo-Gothic parish church saw the light of day at the beginning of the 20th century in the university district, on the site of a former Capuchin convent.
 In front of the convent church, Rubens’ studio assistants painted Saint Francis of Assisi receiving the Christ Child from Mary.
 The work was taken to Paris in 1794 and did not return to Antwerp until 1815.
-You can also admire other masters - such as Erasmus II Quellinus, Jordaans and Van Dyck - in this church.
+You can also admire other masters - such as Erasmus II Quellinus, Jordaans and van Dyck - in this church.

-St Willibrord church
+St Willibrord Church

 Are you a Rubens fan forever and a day?
 Then take the tram to St Willibrord Church, built between 1886 and 1891 in neo-Gothic style.
 Here you will find St Willibrord in veneration of Mary, Mother of God.
 Rubens painted this work for the parish in around 1631.